Storytelling is such a buzzword in the marketing industry these days. There’s been a hype about successful brand storytelling examples.

 If you examine the idea behind the story, it’s so traditional.
 A character is born, he grows up to work at Heinz, he then likes a girl from the spaghetti department, and finally they have kids.

 There’s no great plot behind it.
-Nevertheless, it’s the way the animation is executed that keeps you watching: the delightful music, the charming colors, and all the adorable tiny details.
+Nevertheless, it’s the way the animation is executed that keeps you watching: the delightful music, the charming colours, and all the adorable tiny details.

 It all makes you love beans and remember the brand story.